inovex/elements/packages/elements/src/components/ino-popover/readme.md

 _Uncontrolled_

-Either you use the `ino-trigger` property to define the method when the popover should be opened or closed (e.g. hovering in opens and hovering out closes the popover).
+Either you use the `trigger` property to define the method when the popover should be opened or closed (e.g. hovering in opens and hovering out closes the popover).
 This is the easiest way as you don't have to worry about managing this state yourself.

 ```jsx